 German Shepherd Golden Retriever Mix Characteristics

-German Shepherds are known for their pointy ears and black and tan coloring, but they can actually come in 11 different colors including black, white, and liver!
+German Shepherds are known for their upright ears and black and tan coloring, but they can actually come in 11 different colors including black, white, and liver!

 They have bushy tails and an intelligent expression.

-Their long coat can be straight or wavy, and they wear a friendly expression.
+The medium length coat can be straight or more often have a slight wave, and Goldens have a characteristically friendly expression.

 There are many possibilities for what a Golden Retriever x German Shepherd might look like.